bloomcycleofficial/bloom-privacy-policy/index.md

 ## Where Your Data Is Stored

 All your data is stored exclusively on your device using a local database.
-Bloom does **not** upload your data to any server, cloud service, or third party.
+Rutulaya does **not** upload your data to any server, cloud service, or third party.

-Backup files (.bloom) created by you are stored in your chosen location (local storage, Google Drive, etc.) and are entirely under your control.
+Backup files (.Rutulaya) created by you are stored in your chosen location (local storage, Google Drive, etc.) and are entirely under your control.

 ---

 ## Data Sharing

-Bloom does **not** share your data with any third parties.
+Rutulaya does **not** share your data with any third parties.

 The only external service used is Google Play Billing for Premium subscriptions.
 Google's own privacy policy applies to that transaction.
-Bloom does not receive or store any payment information.
+Rutulaya does not receive or store any payment information.

 ---